Brazilian ironclad Cabral: Attack of the Paraguayan canoes

 At dawn between the 1 and 2 March 1868, the battleships Lima Barros and Cabral were anchored between Humaitá and Curupayty, along with others who accompanied them in the passage of the latter.
-For six months, the ships remained in this position, carrying out actions against the fortress of Humaitá and supportting the monitors who forced the passage of the fort on February 19th.
+For six months, the ships remained in this position, carrying out actions against the fortress of Humaitá and supporting the monitors who forced the passage of the fort on February 19th.
 The distance from the fortification allowed the ships to be protected from their guns, but three pieces of Paraguayan artillery, installed in a wood close to the battleships, often attacked them.
 About 500 meters ahead of the ships, at 2 am, a longboat commanded by the midshipman José Roque da Silva was patrolling the region.
 Roque da Silva noticed an unusual movement of water hyacinths descending the river and, as he approached, he saw that they were in fact Paraguayan canoes full of armed men.
 Roque da Silva immediately headed towards the fleet and warned it of the enemy approach.
 Herval launched three rockets, raising the alarm.